glennmckechnie/weewx-wxobs/README.md

 4. The essential Manual Configuration Step (as the privileged user)

    Under WeeWX 5.x it will throw 2 errors upon it's first start.
+These will be visible in the log.
+Those messages will disappear once the following fix is performed)

-   The logs will show you 2 of these (and those messages will disappear once the following fix is performed)
+   You will also see the error when you run wxobs/index.php from your web browser.
+It will report on the missing config file and repeat the required steps to fix it.

-   It's documented in the wxobs skin.conf file but because we no longer run as the privileged root user, we need to intervene and manually create the directory /usr/share/php (with permissions 0755) and copy the weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) into that directory (with its permissions of 0644).
+   It's documented in the wxobs/skin.conf file.
+Because we no longer run as the privileged root user, we need to intervene and manually create the directory /usr/share/php (with permissions 0755) and copy the weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) into that directory (with its permissions of 0644).
 If you do this as root, a straight mkdir and cp should be all that is required - the ownership and existing permissions should not need changing).

    In the unlikely event that those changes don't allow it to work, there is a small possibility that the path within the include file, that points to the database location is incorrect.